Department website: http://soca.wvu.edu

 - Applications may be reviewed past the deadline pending the availability of space.

 - Exceptional applicants may be nominated by the Sociology program for competitive University Fellowships.
 Qualified applicants will be notified if they are nominated.
-More information on WVU fellowships can be found here.
+More information on WVU fellowships can be found on the Graduate Education and Life Fellowships page.

 Certain application requirements may be waived based on a preliminary review of an application by the program.